 Over the course of the last 10 years, I’ve constantly come back to the subject of leadership as I really believe a company cannot be great without it.
 And the quotation above gives rise to a fundamental question about running a business; are you working ON the business or IN the business?

-If an owner wants to grow a business that is ultimately saleable, they should be constantly seeking freedom from the day to day activities.
+If an owner wants to grow a business that is ultimately saleable, they should be constantly seeking freedom from their day-to-day activities.
 They should then use that freedom to show how they can add value to the organisation.
 In essence, leaders should be working ON the business.
 They should be working to make themselves redundant.
 They should not be doing a job that someone else can easily do because that is a waste of the leader’s time and energy.

 But what contributes to that growth?
 What do employees truly value in a leader?